code-not-found/code-not-found.github.io/_posts/json-api/2017-12-16-json-api-crnk-spring-boot-example.md

 ---
-title: "JSON API - Spring Boot Crnk Example"
+title: "JSON API - Crnk Spring Boot Example"
-permalink: /json-api-spring-boot-crnk-example.html
+permalink: /json-api-crnk-spring-boot-example.html
-excerpt: "A detailed step-by-step tutorial on how to provide and consume a RESTful Hello World JSON API using Crnk and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to provide and consume a RESTful Hello World API using JSON API, Crnk, and Spring Boot."
 date: 2017-12-16
 modified: 2017-12-16
 header: